 - Being wary of over eating to avoid feeling bloated and stuffed

-- Already needing to be comfortable with 16/8 to avoid blood sugar crushes.
+- Already needing to be comfortable with shorter fasting windows to avoid blood sugar crushes.

 How to extend your fasting window

 - If at some point you feel you cant get your mind off food, then break your fast sooner.
-Fasting is also a stress factor, so don’t go too fast.
+Fasting is also a stress factor, so don’t go overboard.